sirigowda/SAT-Encoding/README.md

 guests can have only one relationship, (F), (E) or (I).
 You must find a seating arrangement that satisfies all the constraints.

-A more detailed description of the problem can be found in WeddingArrangementProblem.pdf.
+A more detailed description of the problem and format of the input can be found in WeddingArrangementProblem.pdf.

 #### SYSTEM REQUIREMENTS